 It was the first time that the two teacher unions have coordinated strike action across the entire compulsory schooling sector.
-The strike involved approximately 50,000 teachers—and three quarters of a million children stayed away from state and state-integrated religious schools.
+The strike involved approximately 50,000 teachers—and three quarters of a million children stayed away from state and state-integrated, “special character” often religious, schools.
 For primary teachers this is the third day of strike action since their collective agreement expired on 8 June 2018.

 Tens of thousands of teachers, principals, parents and members of the wider community participated in nationwide public protests.
-In Auckland the march was 15,000-strong, taking over 20 minutes for all the marchers to pass.
+In Auckland the march was 15,000-strong, taking over 20 minutes for all the marchers to pass the start point.

 The strike was very widely supported by parents and the public.
 Many attended the protests while others assisted with childcare for parents who had to go to work.
 This included some employers allowing workers’ children to be taken to work for the day.

-The current Labour, New Zealand First and Green Party Coalition Government have refused to negotiate effective solutions to the real and growing crisis in NZ education.
-This crisis is the result of 35 years of neoliberal governments deliberately underfunding education whilst attacking effective teaching practices and structuring education on a business model where schools are left to compete against each other for students and funds.
+This mega-strike was the result of the current Labour, New Zealand First and Green Party Government refusing to negotiate effective solutions to the real and growing crisis in NZ education.
+This crisis is the result of 35 years of neo-liberal governments deliberately underfunding education whilst attacking effective teaching practices and structuring education on a business model where schools are left to compete against each other for students and inadequate funds.

 Teacher unionists have steadfastly resisted these changes.
 They have defended the right of every child to attend an excellent school, and to meet their full potential.

-The PPTA is continuing nationwide industrial action each week beginning with “rostered-home” year levels, where teachers refuse to teach one year level for a day, starting on Tuesday 4 June.
-“Rolling Regional Strikes” for a full day across each region are set to follow from 17 June.
-Each region will strike on a different day, creating a week-long strike action across the country.
-PPTA members are sending a crystal clear message to the Government that they want the crisis effectively resolved.
+The PPTA planned continuing nationwide industrial action each week beginning with “rostered-home” year levels, where teachers refuse to teach one year level for a day.
+This started on Tuesday 4 June.
+“Rolling Regional Strikes” for a full day across each region were set to follow.

 By Anna Lee